aplteam/Tester2/README.md

 `Tester` did not offer a way to quit from a test suite after having executed only a subset of the test functions, for example after a test function breaks and you don't want to continue.

 `Tester2` offers the method `QuitTests` for this purpose.
-When executed it prints a `⎕SIGNAL` command to the session that when executed will make `Tester2` finish the currently running tests in an orderly fashion, including executing any `Cleanup` function.
+When executed it prints a `⎕SIGNAL` command to the session that when executed will make `Tester2` finish the currently running tests in an orderly fashion, including executing any `Cleanup` function(s).

 ## Details